vipulnaik/diet-exercise-health/notes/2022-05-26-eye-and-skin-irritation.md

 ### Eye

-Everything felt normal with my eyes.
+Everything felt normal with my eyes in the morning.
+In the afternoon, for a while after doing laundry, I experienced a slight eye irritation, despite taking all required precautions.

 ### Skin